cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 ### Scope

-Controlled vocabularies have a variety of scopes:
+Semantic spaces have a variety of scopes:

 1. **Single entity type** like [HGNC](https://bioregistry.io/hgnc)
 2. **A few entity types** like the [Gene Ontology (GO)](https://bioregistry.io/go)